You are visiting the India Kee Safety website from United States. Would you like to go to the United States site?

-As a manufacturer of freestanding, counterweighted edge protection systems, Kee Safety naturally ensures that our product ranges comply with BS 13700 and all other relevant global standards and legislation, but what does the new standard mean to specifiers, installers and the building owner?
+As a manufacturer of freestanding, counterweighted edge protection systems, Kee Safety naturally ensures that our product ranges comply with BS 13700 and all other relevant global standards and legislation, but what does the new standard mean to specifiers, installers, and the building owner?

-If a permanent freestanding guardrail system was installed prior to July 2021, it is the responsibility of the building owner, premises or health & safety manager to have the system inspected and retrospective wind calculations carried out to verify that the original design complies with the new standard.
+If a permanent freestanding guardrail system was installed prior to July 2021, it is the responsibility of the building owner, premises, or health & safety manager to have the system inspected and retrospective wind calculations carried out to verify that the original design complies with the new standard.

 The introduction of BS 13700 has gone a long way in clearing up the confusion surrounding compliance to recognised international standards.
-This is the first time clear and concise best practice requirements for permanent counterweighted guardrails systems have been provided.
+This is the first time clear and concise best practice requirements for permanent counterweighted guardrail systems have been provided.

-Evidence must now be provided on the design of the system, wind calculations and inspection regimes to demonstrate that the system has been designed, installed, inspected and maintained to the highest standards.
+Evidence must now be provided on the design of the system, wind calculations, and inspection regimes to demonstrate that the system has been designed, installed, inspected, and maintained to the highest standards.

 As you can see, the specification of a guardrail system can be complex which is why you should always seek the assistance of professional and competent companies.
 If you need help with your project or would like further information on BS 13700 to enable you to comply with the standard, please get in touch with us.